Jean-Marie Guéhenno: Recognition

+Personal life

+Guéhenno is married and has one daughter.

 Publications

 Guéhenno has published articles in many newspapers and magazines, including "The Impact of Globalisation on Strategy" in the International Institute for Strategic Studies' Survival, and "Globalisation and the International System" in the Journal of Democracy, as well as articles or chapters in Internationale Politik, Prospect, Paradoxes of European Foreign Policy, and Strategic Analysis.
 He is the author of The End of Democracy (1993, in French) and The Fog of Peace (2015).